-Filtering · Cloudflare Analytics API docs
+Filtering

 Filter on multiple fields

-The following GraphQL example shows how to apply a filter to a multiple fields, in this case 2 datetime fields.
+The following GraphQL example shows how to apply a filter to multiple fields, in this case two datetime fields.
 The SQL equivalent follows.

 WHERE (datetime > "2018-01-01T10:00:00Z") AND (datetime < "2018-01-01T10:00:00Z")